hjw1112/customboard/JOURNAL.md

 # June 2nd: PCB and case done

 I completed pcb design.
-There was some problem with pin layouts since I was struggling with pinout of MCU :( Also, my PCB was too small so i needed to shove routes in small space, which was quite hard process.
-But i finished it anyways.
+There was some problem with pin layouts since I was struggling with pinout of MCU :( Also, my PCB was too small so i needed to fit routes in small space, which was quite hard process.
+But i finished it. yay

 ### Schematic
 [![Schematic](images/6.2/schematic.png)](images/6.2/schematic.png)